AndreaMorgan/Flask_SQL_Climate_Analysis/README.md

 *Use joins to query related data. <br>
 *Use Flask to create and run a server. <br>
 *Define endpoints using Flask's @app.route decorator. <br>
-*Extract query variable path values from GET requests.
+*Extract query variable path values from GET requests. <br>
 *Use variable paths to execute database queries on behalf of the client.
 *Return JSONified query results from API endpoints.